Sriharsha-hatwar/Sriharsha-blog/_posts/2022-01-03-Conditonal-language-modeling-using-cocon.md

 tags: Deep-learning nlp short-read
 ---

 > In this post I will be discussing about a paper on controlled text generation which was recently accepted at ICLR 2021 main conference track.
-This post will be removed shortly after the internal review at MLCollective as this will be submitted to ICLR 2022 blog post as conference track.
 <!--more-->
 {:class="table-of-content"}
 * TOC